 - pain, bleeding, or both during bowel movements

-- abnormal growths of skin, blisters, or open sores on or near the anus
+- growths of skin, blisters, or open sores on or near the anus

 Rectal pain, abdominal pain, and bloody stools are common symptoms of proctitis.
 Occasionally, if there is a fistula or uncontrollable diarrhea, rectal discharge may also be present.